idelairre/TumblrFox/README.md

 ## tl:dr

-A Chrome extension that adds a new navigation tab and dropdown that allows you to fetch posts of a certain type, from a certain user or search for posts from a specific user by tag.
+A Chrome extension that adds a new navigation tab and dropdown that allows you to filter and search through your dashboard/liked/following posts via text search, type or tag.

 ## In action